carmonalab/STACAS/README.md

   <img height="80" src="docs/white.sq.png">
 </p>

-`STACAS` is a method for anchor identification, designed to be easily incorporated in Seurat pipelines for batch correction and integration of scRNA-seq datasets.
+`STACAS` is a method for anchor identification, designed to be easily incorporated in Seurat pipelines for batch correction and integration of scRNA-seq datasets ([Andreatta & Carmona, bioRxiv 2020](https://doi.org/10.1101/2020.06.15.152306)).

 Find the installation instructions for the package below, and a vignette detailing its functions at [Tutorial (html)](https://carmonalab.github.io/STACAS/tutorial.html) and [Tutorial (repository)](https://gitlab.unil.ch/carmona/STACAS.demo)